AlbinTouma/portfolio/posts/test.md

 ---
 title: 'Automate Excel with Python'
 subtitle: 'My First blog of 2022'
-explanation: 'How I wrote a python programme that brought a day of data cleaning in excel down to the click of a button'
+explanation: 'Knowing about new data before that first coffee with a client can mean the difference between a deal and no deal.
+With Python, I reduced the time to update sales from a day to less than the time it takes them to finish their coffee. '
 image: '/assets/python_code.jpg'
 date: '2023-09-26'
 ---